aroberge/reeborg/docs/en/variables/increment.rst

 What about ``a = a + 3``?
-Python first looks at the right hand side ``a + 3``, finds a variable ``a`` which has not been assigned to any object before, so it doesn't know what to do with it.
+Python first looks at the right hand side ``a + 3``, finds a variable ``a`` which has not been assigned to any object before, so it doesn't know what to do with it, and lets us know by giving an error message.

 .. topic:: Counting steps